 Some couples like to record videos in addition to taking pictures.
 If that’s your style, make sure you pack a video camera, charger, and an extra SD card.

 Finally, remember to double and triple check everyone’s bags a week or two before your expected due date.
 You might pick up something new that you want to pack in your baby’s diaper bag at the last minute, or you might have forgotten to pack something you didn’t think of the first time around.
 It’s always a good idea to check your bags, compare them with your lists, and make sure you didn’t miss anything.
-Once you’re all packed, the only thing left to do is to wait!
+Once you’re all packed, the only thing left to do is to wait to meet your new baby girl or baby boy!

 For more tips on how to pack a diaper bag, check out our website or talk to one of our experts at JuJuBe today!